 • Knowing each other’s families such as siblings and parents

 Whether you are living together, married or dating, you can be charged with domestic violence.
 This charge is complicated because you may face proceedings in separate courts.
 For example, the person alleging domestic violence can seek a restraining order from a judge in family court.
-A prosecutor can decide to prednisone bring criminal charges against you in criminal court.
+A prosecutor can decide to bring criminal charges against you in criminal court.
 Fontanella, Benevento, Galluccio & Smith is dedicated to help you fight a domestic violence charge in all your court proceedings, in either family court or criminal court.

 Domestic Violence in New Jersey